 Survey of the History of Art

-Curious to learn about many of the most famous paintings?
+Curious to learn about famous paintings?
 You can either peruse all the leading art history textbooks to see what art historians choose ...
 OR... you can let Masterpiece Cards' art history flashcards do it for you!

-Each of 250 famous paintings is reproduced on a 4" by 6" Card; on its reverse are facts and an art historian's commentary about the work.
+Each of the 250 famous paintings in the set is reproduced on a 4" by 6" Card; on its reverse are facts and an art historian's commentary about the work.
 Explore sample Masterpiece Cards, a set of art history flashcards to teach and learn the history of painting!